ameru/leave-the-line/README.md

-# Leave the Line Documentation (this project is left unfinished because our school adopted Tapingo, which conflicts with the interest of this app)
+# Leave the Line Documentation
+*This project has been left unfinished because our school adopted Tapingo, which conflicts with the interest of this app.*
 ## Mission
         - create web app at hackathon (beta)
             - sample venues for demo purposes: Poly Deli, Campus Market, Red Radish